Internal parasite (worm) control

 Coccidia are single-cell protozoa that damage the lining of

-the small intestine.
+the small intestines.
 They are host-specific, meaning the species

-that affects cattle, swine, and poultry does not affect sheep
+that affect cattle, swine, and poultry do not affect sheep

 and vice versa.
 Coccidiosis is very common in sheep, especially

 young, growing lambs.
-Older sheep serves as sources of infection
+Older sheep are generally immune, but serve as sources of infection

 for young sheep.